kkhuang81/AdaptKry/README.md

 ## Optimizing Polynomial Graph Filters: A Novel Adaptive Krylov Subspace Approach

-**AdaptKry** is a polynomial graph filter enhanced by utilizing the adaptive Krylov basis.
-This repository contains the source codes of UniFilter.
-For detailed information about **AdaptKry**, please refer to our paper in **WWW 2024**.
-If any issues are observed, please contact Keke Huang, thanks!
+**AdaptKry** is a polynomial graph filter enhanced by utilizing an adaptive Krylov basis.
+This repository contains the source codes of **AdaptKry**.
+For further details, please refer to our paper in **WWW 2024**.
+Should you encounter any issues, please reach out to Keke Huang, thanks!

 ## Environment Settings